stereokai/instantsprites/README.md

 ### And what about overwriting `background-position`?

-Oh yes, that too.
+Hell yes!
 Once your code is generated, You can then manually edit the resulted SCSS to overwrite with your own position values:

-	.sprite-with-states.down {
+	.button-name.down {
-		@include <mapName>-sprites-mixin(sprite-with-states, $down: true, $overwriteX: 6px, $overwriteY: 20px);
+		@include <mapName>-sprites-mixin(button-name, $down: true, $overwriteX: 6px, $overwriteY: 20px);
 	}

-### One last thing, what about single sprites with no states?
+### One last thing, what about sprites with no states?

 We've got you covered!
 If your sprite file name doesn't end with a recognized state, you'll get this CSS:

-	.single-sprite {
+	.static-sprite {
 		@include <mapName>-sprites-mixin(single-sprite);
 	}